AprilBrother/wiki.aprbrother/src/en/FAQ_For_AB_BLE_Gateway_V4.md

 A: Gateway V4 post data in [MessagePack](https://msgpack.org/) format.
 MessagePack is an efficient binary serialization format.
 You should decode it to get right data structure.

+### Q: How does it work in LAN network? ###

+A: BLE Gateway 4 can work in LAN network well.
+It pings the IP of LAN network's gateway and check the network connection periodly.
+It can also use the IP as DNS server for resolve domain.

 ### Q: How to configure gateway to work with Azure IoT Hub? ###

 A: We recommend update the firmware to `v1.4.13+`.
 It's much stable for save long length certificate from Azure IoT Hub.
 Here's an example for using X.509 self-signed certificates